 If you are looking for the best cooking class in Warsaw, you are at the right place.
 Learn to make our delicious pierogi – dumplings and indulge in nalewki – our famous liqueurs.
+We are centrally located close to the Old Town and Polin.
 Take the taste of Poland back home!

 MOST POPULAR CLASSES: